Steamship Pulaski disaster

 The Steamship Pulaski disaster was the term given to the June 14, 1838, explosion on board the American steam packet Pulaski, which caused her to sink 40 mi off the coast of North Carolina with the loss of two-thirds of her passengers and crew.
 About 59 persons survived, and 128 were lost.
-Her starboard boiler exploded about 11 p.m., causing massive damage as the ship was traveling from Savannah, Georgia, to Baltimore, Maryland; she sank in 45 minutes.
+Her starboard boiler exploded about 11 p.m., causing crippling damage as the ship was traveling from Savannah, Georgia, to Baltimore, Maryland; she sank in 45 minutes.

 The disaster

 The packet steamer Pulaski, bound for Baltimore, Maryland, departed Charleston, South Carolina on June 14, 1838, under Captain DuBois, with a crew of 37 and 131 passengers on board.

 That night at about 11 p.m., when the ship was 40 mi off the coast of North Carolina, the starboard boiler exploded, destroying the middle of the ship.
 Some passengers were killed immediately.
 Knocked out by the explosion, the first mate Hibbard assessed the small boats and put three in the water.
 Because two had been overexposed to sunlight, they were in poor condition, and one sank immediately.
 Ten persons got in one boat and eleven, including Hibbard, in another.
 They started rowing away from the sinking ship, which went down in 45 minutes.
 Others clung to makeshift floats made from the wreckage.

+At the end of 1838, an inquiry into the incident found that "the engineers had improperly operated the boilers on the Pulaski and caused the explosion."